-Status & Relationship to Superintendent Leadership Quality Standard (SLQS):
+Status & Relationship to Superintendent Leadership Quality Standard (SLQS): This report aligns with the SLQS in the following way:

+COMPETENCY: (1) Building Effective Relationships

 INDICATORS: e. establishing constructive relationships with students, staff, school councils, parents/guardians, employee organizations, the education ministry and other stakeholder organizations; and f. facilitating the meaningful participation of members of the school community and local community in decision-making.

-(3) Visionary Leadership

-c. promoting in the school community a common

-priorities and strategic initiatives; and

-d. ensuring that the vision expressed in the school authority's education plan is responsive to the ongoing review of the school authority's achievements, meets all requirements identified in provincial legislation and incorporates the school community's perspectives.

-(6) School Authority Operations and Resources e. establishing data-informed strategic planning and decision-making processes that are responsive to changing contexts; and f. respecting cultural diversity and appreciating differing perspectives expressed in the school community.

-d. ensuring that the board's plans, resource allocations,
+COMPETENCY: INDICATORS: (3) Visionary Leadership c. promoting in the school community a common understanding of and support for the school authority's goals, priorities and strategic initiatives; and d. ensuring that the vision expressed in the school authority's education plan is responsive to the ongoing review of the school authority's achievements, meets all requirements identified in provincial legislation and incorporates the school community's perspectives.
+COMPETENCY: INDICATORS: (6) School Authority Operations and Resources e. establishing data-informed strategic planning and decision-making processes that are responsive to changing contexts; and f. respecting cultural diversity and appreciating differing perspectives expressed in the school community.
+COMPETENCY: INDICATORS: (7) Supporting Effective Governance d. ensuring that the board's plans, resource allocations, strategies and procedures lead to the achievement of its goals and priorities; k. supporting the board in its engagement with the school community to develop a vision of a preferred future for student success; and l. facilitating ongoing public communication about the board's operations and the achievement of its goals and priorities.

-and priorities;

-k. supporting the board in its engagement with the school community to develop a vision of a preferred future for student success; and

-I. facilitating ongoing public communication about the board's operations and the achievement of its goals and priorities.